WAYBILL / BILL OF LADING

 (iii) The Carrier shall be under no obligation to exercise any lien for General Average contribution due to the merchant.

-- CARRIER?S LIABILITIES IN THE EVENT OF WAR ETC
+- CARRIER’S LIABILITIES IN THE EVENT OF WAR, PANDEMIC ETC

-- CARRIER?S LIABILITIES IN THE EVENT OF BLOCKADE, DELAY ETC
+- CARRIER’S LIABILITIES IN THE EVENT OF BLOCKADE, DELAY, PANDEMIC ETC

 In case of war, hostilities, strikes, port congestion, lock-outs, civil commotions, quarantine, ice, storms or any other cause whatsoever beyond the Carrier?s control, whether threatened or otherwise, the Carrier shall have the following liberties, any warranty or rule of law notwithstanding: